-Day 15 : Trek Mumbuk to Kahuma Danda (3,500m) -5 to 6 hours We retrace the journey back to Kohuma Danda (ridge) via Shipton-la and Thulo Pokhari to reach the overnight camp.
+Day 15 : Trek Mumbuk to Kahuma Danda (3,500m) -4 to 5 hours We retrace the journey back to Kohuma Danda (ridge) via Shipton-la and Thulo Pokhari to reach the overnight Teahouse.
 Enjoy the scenic picturesque spot and evening rest at the camp.

-Day 20 : Trek Khadbari to Tumlingtar (400m) -2 to 2 ½ hours This is our last walk which leads us on an easy 3/4 hour downhill walk back to Tumlingtar for lunch and the last overnight camp of this great and memorable journey.
+Day 18 : Drive Num to Tumlingtar (400m) - 3 to 4 hours via Chichila (1,800m) & Khadbari Today, after breakfast we will drive back to Tumlingtar recalling scenery via Chichila, Khadbari.
+The first 3/4 hours drive get in Tumlingtar as last overnight at tea house as memorable journey.
 This will be your last night with the trekking staffs and porters as well.
 We celebrate in the evening after the completion of the long trek and stay overnight at camp.

-Day 21 : Fly Tumlingtar to Kathmandu We fly to Kathmandu via Biratnagar depending on the flight schedule and season.
+Day 19 : Fly Back Tumlingtar to Kathmandu -35 to 40 minutes This is last munities in the mountain.
+So, before heading to airport you may take look around the Tumlingtar Bazaar.
+We fly Tumlingtar to Kathmandu 35 to 40 munities flight.
 We will come to Kathmandu and transfer to hotel and spend remaining time simply resting at the hotel.